wix-incubator/headless-components/docs/api/generic-components/ADDRESS_INTERFACE.md

 The Address component follows a compound component pattern where each part can be composed together to create flexible address displays and input forms for various contexts including shipping, billing, contact information, and more.

+---

 ## Components

 ### Address.Root

-The root container that provides address context to all child components.
+The root container for address display and interaction.

 **Props**